One Day Trip to Bath from London Bath Abbey with Roman statue

 Hampton by Hilton Bath City

 This is where I stayed on my last weekend trip to Bath.
-This is one of the more American-style hotels I’ve stayed at in England – clean rooms with air conditioning and a good breakfast in the lobby each morning.
+The hotel offers a range of rooms with air conditioning and a good breakfast in the lobby each morning.
 It’s an easy walk from here to the city center and all of the tourist sights.
 We found the queen room with a rollaway bed for my daughter to be spacious and comfy.

-Find the best hotel for your dates with Booking.com
+Find the best Bath hotel for your dates with Booking.com

 What Else to See Near Bath